kytos/documentation/tutorials/napps/development_environment_setup.rst

 Installing the NApps from Kytos team
 ====================================

-We will now install the NApps developed by the Kytos team, which will be used later in the following tutorials.
+We will now install some NApps developed by the Kytos team, which will be used later in the following tutorials.
 To enable NApps management, we need Kytos running, so open another terminal window, make sure your virtualenv is active and run: